evilpapa/kubeflow-website/content/en/docs/external-add-ons/feature-store/getting-started.md

   * [Load features into the online store](https://docs.feast.dev/how-to-guides/feast-gcp-aws/load-data-into-the-online-store).
 This step can also be executed from a Kubernetes cron job.
   * [Read features from the online store](https://docs.feast.dev/how-to-guides/feast-gcp-aws/read-features-from-the-online-store).
 This step is typically executed from your model serving service, right before calling your model for a prediction.

-**Advanced**
+**高级**
 * Please see [this guide](https://docs.feast.dev/how-to-guides/running-feast-in-production) which provides best practices for running Feast in a production context.
 * Please see [this guide](https://docs.google.com/document/u/1/d/1AOsr_baczuARjCpmZgVd8mCqTF4AZ49OEyU4Cn-uTT0/edit) for upgrading from Feast 0.9 (Spark-based) to the latest Feast (0.12+).

-## Accessing Feast from Kubeflow
+## 从 Kubeflow 访问 Feast

 Once Feast is installed within the same Kubernetes cluster as Kubeflow, users can access its APIs directly without any additional steps.

 Feast APIs can roughly be grouped into the following sections:
-* __Feature definition and management__: Feast provides both a [Python SDK](https://docs.feast.dev/getting-started/quickstart) and [CLI](https://docs.feast.dev/reference/feast-cli-commands) for interacting with Feast Core.
+* __特征定义及管理__: Feast provides both a [Python SDK](https://docs.feast.dev/getting-started/quickstart) and [CLI](https://docs.feast.dev/reference/feast-cli-commands) for interacting with Feast Core.
 Feast Core allows users to define and register features and entities and their associated metadata and schemas.
 The Python SDK is typically used from within a Jupyter notebook by end users to administer Feast, but ML teams may opt to version control feature specifications in order to follow a GitOps based approach.

-* __Model training__: The Feast Python SDK can be used to trigger the [creation of training datasets](https://docs.feast.dev/how-to-guides/feast-gcp-aws/build-a-training-dataset).
+* __模型训练__: The Feast Python SDK can be used to trigger the [creation of training datasets](https://docs.feast.dev/how-to-guides/feast-gcp-aws/build-a-training-dataset).
 The most natural place to use this SDK is to create a training dataset as part of a [Kubeflow Pipeline](/docs/components/pipelines/introduction) prior to model training.

-* __Model serving__: The Feast Python SDK can also be used for [online feature retrieval](https://docs.feast.dev/how-to-guides/feast-gcp-aws/read-features-from-the-online-store).
+* __模型服务__: The Feast Python SDK can also be used for [online feature retrieval](https://docs.feast.dev/how-to-guides/feast-gcp-aws/read-features-from-the-online-store).
 This client is used to retrieve feature values for inference with [Model Serving](/docs/components/pipelines/introduction) systems like KFServing, TFX, or Seldon.

-## Examples
+## 示例

 Please see our [tutorials](https://docs.feast.dev/tutorials/tutorials-overview) section for a full list of examples
 * [Driver ranking with Feast](https://docs.feast.dev/tutorials/driver-ranking-with-feast)